richchapler/AzureSolutionsDocumentation/docs/Data_Analysis_GeoSpatial.md

 ![image](https://user-images.githubusercontent.com/44923999/205741474-6f1e333d-bc35-48b0-831d-4a8e38e31af9.png)

+There are many, many options for visualizing and analyzing geo-spatial data.
 This documentation details step-by-step instructions for some of these options.

 | Option | Pros | Cons |
 | ----- | ----- | ----- |
 | **Power BI, Shape Map** | - | - |

-**This list of Pros and Cons is based on my research, experience and perception ONLY.**

-Your answer to "why use Option X?" may be as simple as the fact that you favor that option.
+_Note: This list of Pros and Cons is based on my research, experience and perception ONLY.
+Your answer to "why use Option X?" may be as simple as the fact that you favor that option._

 ## Power BI, Shape Map